 - "Hey Google, turn thermostat to heat-cool mode."

 Note: You can use voice commands on your speaker or display to override a lock temperature.

 You can tell Google Assistant to play your Nest camera’s live video on a screen.
 To be compatible, the screen must be one of the following:

 - A display with a Chromecast device attached to it

 Note: Nest cams that you set up with the Home app can only stream to a Google Nest display.

 Here’s what you can say:

 Hey Google, play [camera's location name] camera on [display's name].
 For example, “Hey Google, play the Porch camera on the Living Room Chromecast.”

-Tip: If you're speaking to a Google Nest Hub, you can just say, "Hey Google, show the [camera's location name]" and it will play the video on the display.
+Tip: If you're speaking to a Nest Hub or Nest Hub Max, you can just say, "Hey Google, show the [camera's location name]" and it will play the video on the display.

 - Hey Google, turn off [display's name].
-Keep in mind, this command will tell your display to stop showing video from your Nest camera, but it won’t turn your camera off.
+This command will tell your display to stop showing video from your Nest camera, but it won’t turn your camera off.